siriusctrl/UniPublic/ML/week9.md

-### Evaluation bias and variance
+### Evaluation Bias and Variance

 - Evaluation bias
   - Similar logic to model bias
-  - Our estimate of effectiveness of a model is systematically to high/low
+  - Evaluation strategy to over or under estimate the effectiveness of our classifier
 - Evaluation variance
   - Our estimate of the effectiveness of a model changes a lot as we alter the instances in the evaluation set.
 - Difference between evaluation bias and model bias
   - Whether we need to compare with external labeled data.
 - Control evaluation basis and variance
   - Holdout partition size
     - More training data: less model variance, more evaluation variance
   - Repeated random subsampling and K-fold Cross-Validation
   - Stratification